abyssDS/sfmlWiki/Tutorial:-Using-View.md

 [![coord-comb-rot](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-rot_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-rot.png) [![coord-comb-zoom](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom.png) [![coord-comb-zoom-rot](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom-rot_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/coord-comb-zoom-rot.png)

-Note that in the images above, I have moved the world coordinate system around to get a few different variations.
-I guess, most of the time it's easier to use the `move()` function, because you won't need to deal with, where to place the origin point.
+Note that in the images above, I have moved the world coordinate system around to get a few different variation.
+I guess, in many cases it's easier to use the `move()` function, because you won't need to deal with, where to place the origin point.
 On the other hand you really need to understand how an `sf::View` works to use `rotate()` and `zoom()`, because it's not obvious, that those transformation will happen around the `sf::View` origin, i.e. the middle of the view.

 Also keep in mind, that introduced concept doesn't just hold true for a window, but it works the same way for any render target including `sf::RenderTexture`.

 ## The size and the constructor

-Before we take a closer look at the viewport we need to understand what the size of the view is and which parameters the constructor takes.
+Before we take a closer look at the viewport we need to understand what the size of the view is and which parameters the constructors take.

 For now we've used the same size for the view as for the render target, this gives us a 1:1 projection.
 But what if we'd divide the size of both sides by two?
 From the observer perspective such a change would equal to using `view.zoom(0.5f)` but from the programmer perspective it's something completely different.
-As we'll learn in the next paragraph we can use the viewport to map the rendering stuff to a certain area on the window.
-Now if' we'd apply the scene with the same size as before everything would get shrinked and eventually stretched if the ratio of the side isn't the same anymore.
-This can create some wanted effects but mostly it would defeat the purpose.
-With setting a specific size, we're telling the `sf::View` how big the view should get drawn while not making any visible transformations on the rendering part.
+As we'll learn in the next paragraph we can use the viewport to map the rendering part to a certain area on the window.
+Now if we would apply the scene with the same size as before everything would get shrunken and eventually stretched if the ratio of the side isn't the same anymore.
+This can create some wanted effects but mostly not.
+By setting a specific size, we're telling the `sf::View` how big the view should get drawn, while not making any visible transformations on the rendering part.

-With that in mind it's now easy to understand how to use the constructor.
+With that in mind it's now easy to understand how to use one of the constructor.

 ```cpp
 sf::View view(origin.x, origin.y, size.width, size.height);
 ```

-Where origin relates to a 2D vector of the origin in the rendering coordinate system and size relates to the `sf::View` size as discussed above.
+Where origin relates to a 2D vector of the origin in the world coordinate system and size relates to the `sf::View` size as discussed above.

 ## The viewport rectangle

-After we've seen most of the things `sf::View` can do, we want to generalize this even further.
-For now we've assumed we were using a window and rendered 1:1 onto it's surface, but what if we wanted to display my stuff only on the lower right corner or use only the half left side?
+Now that we've seen most of the `sf::View`'s functionality, we want to generalize this even further.
+For now we've assumed, we were using a window and rendered 1:1 onto it's surface, but what if we wanted to display my entities only on the lower right corner or use only the half of the left side?
 That's where the viewport comes in.

 The default values are `sf::FloatRect(0, 0, 1, 1)` which means the view covers 100% of the render target.
-So we got another rectangle which holds percentage values of the size of the render target.
+So we got rectangle which holds percentage values of the size of the render target.
 The first two values describe the position of the upper left corner and the last two values the lower right corner.

 If you want to split the screen you'd need two different views for the left and the right side.
 Before you then draw to one side you'll have to change the view on the render target first.
 To draw something to the other side, just set the second view and you're good to go.
 This could look like this: